Report rebukes Comey, but says no bias in Clinton email case

 WASHINGTON (Reuters) - Former FBI Director James Comey made a “serious error of judgment” when he announced shortly before the 2016 U.S. presidential election that he was reopening an investigation into candidate Hillary Clinton’s use of a private e-mail server, the Justice Department’s internal watchdog said on Thursday.

-But Inspector General Michael Horowitz also concluded in a long-awaited, 500-page report that Comey did not exhibit any political bias in his actions or try to influence the election, and does not contest the decision not to prosecute Clinton for the email affair.
+But Inspector General Michael Horowitz also concluded in a long-awaited, 500-page report that Comey did not exhibit any political bias or try to influence the election.
+Horowitz also did not contest the decision not to prosecute Clinton for the email affair.

-A long-serving law enforcement official, Comey became a controversial figure in the 2016 election, drawing accusations from both Republicans and Democrats that his handling of an investigation into Clinton’s emails influenced the campaign.
+A long-serving law enforcement official, Comey became a controversial figure in the 2016 election, drawing accusations from both Republicans and Democrats that his handling of the probe into Clinton’s emails influenced the campaign.

-Comey later headed a separate probe into alleged ties between President Donald Trump’s campaign and Russia.
+Comey later headed a separate investigation into alleged ties between President Donald Trump’s campaign and Russia.
 Trump fired him as head of the FBI in 2017 and has frequently criticized him since.

-Both sides of the partisan divide in U.S. politics are expected to use the Horowitz report to press their cases against Comey.
+Both sides of the partisan divide in U.S. politics are expected to use the Horowitz report to press their cases against Comey, who defended his actions in an op-ed published in the New York Times after the report was released.

+“In 2016, my team faced an extraordinary situation — something I thought of as a 500-year flood — offering no good choices and presenting some of the hardest decisions I ever had to make,” Comey wrote.

-The inspector general’s inquiry has focused on public statements made by Comey about Democrat Clinton’s use of a private email server, instead of a State Department server, while she was secretary of state.
+The inspector general’s inquiry focused on public statements made by Comey about Democrat Clinton’s use of a private email server, instead of a State Department server, while she was secretary of state.

 In October 2016, less than two weeks before Election Day, Comey sent members of Congress a letter disclosing that a probe into Clinton’s emails was being reopened after new emails were found.

-Clinton has said that Comey’s letter contributed to her unexpected defeat by Trump.
 Two days before the Nov.
-8 election, Comey said the FBI had found no additional evidence in the new emails.
-In an op-ed published in the New York Times, Comey said the report confirmed the call there was “no prosecutable case” against Clinton, and stood by his decision to inform Congress in that the case had been reopened days before the election.
+8 election, Comey said the FBI found no additional evidence in the new emails, but Clinton contends the letter contributed to her defeat by Trump.

 John Podesta, who ran the Clinton campaign, said “the report demonstrates beyond doubt” that Comey was unfair to Clinton by announcing developments of the email investigation during the campaign while not revealing the presence of the separate probe beginning in July 2016 into the Trump campaign and Russia.